 If you still haven’t read my article on How To Use Flash Once Effect in PowerPoint, then you must give it a look.
 I’m saying this because when I will explain the animations used in this Realistic Animated Walk Cycle in PowerPoint PPT but in fact, I will be explaining to you about the Flash Once effect.

-A Brief Info About The Realistic Walk Cyle in PowerPoint Animation
+A Brief Info About The Realistic Walk Cycle in PowerPoint Animation

 As the video tutorial is without narration but I still explained the Walk Cycle presentation in the beginning that we will take different walk poses of a character having a Transparent background.
 When we say Transparent, then it is usually associated with PNG file format and what is that for?
 You can overlap the transparent images on top of any other object without hiding any part with a white or any other background color.
 See Figure 1.1:

-3rd picture is also having the file extension PNG but not all the PNGs always have Transparent background.
+3rd picture also has the file extension PNG but not all the PNGs always have Transparent background.
 It totally depends during the creation of the file that either the application support that feature.
 Even PowerPoint support Save As PNG file type format but they are not transparent.
-Doesn’t matter if you are using a White Background Slide Color or any other; when exported as PNG image through PowerPoint, it will always have a background which will hide the background objects.
+Doesn’t matter if you are using a White Background Slide Color or any other; when exported as a PNG image through PowerPoint, it will always have a background that will hide the background objects.
 See Figure 1.2: